 All potential visitors must register with GTL (https://ildoc.gtlvisitme.com).
 Registration process will include completing a Prospective Visitor Interview Form; all visitors must fully complete this form with GTL, even if they have completed this form at a facility, any omissions of required information on the form may result in your registration not being accepted causing unnecessary delays.
 Adults are encouraged to register themselves first, and then add their minor children or guardians to the system.
 If you have issues registering your minor child, please contact customer support at 1-855-208-7349.

-All visitors, excluding government officials and legal visitors, must be on the offender’s approved visitation list in order to be granted a visit.
-To check if you are on the offender’s visitor list, you should write a letter to the offender to inquire.
-IDOC staff cannot tell you whether or not you are on an offender’s visitation list if you call the facility.
+All visitors, excluding government officials and legal visitors, must be on the individual in custody’s approved visitation list in order to be granted a visit.
+To check if you are on the individual in custody’s visitor list, you should write a letter to the individual in custody to inquire.
+IDOC staff cannot tell you whether or not you are on an individual in custody’s visitation list if you call the facility.
 Visiting privileges may be denied if the institution or a portion of the institution is on lockdown.

 All video visits will be schedule through the GTL website; do not call the facility to schedule a video visit.
-The visitor should check before scheduling the video visit of dates and times that are available for the offender.
-The facility cannot tell a potential visitor if a date or time will work with an offender’s daily schedule.
-The facility will inform the offender of the pending visit and arrange for the offender to be present.
+The visitor should check before scheduling the video visit of dates and times that are available for the individual in custody.
+The facility cannot tell a potential visitor if a date or time will work with an individual in custody daily schedule.
+The facility will inform the individual in custody of the pending visit and arrange for the individual in custody to be present.

-In order to accommodate all offenders in a given facility:
+In order to accommodate all individuals in custody in a given facility:

-- An offender may only receive 1 video visit per day.
+- An individual in custody may only receive 1 video visit per day.

-- No more than three approved visitors per video visit for offenders confined in general population or protective custody status.
+- No more than three approved visitors per video visit for individuals in custody confined in general population or protective custody status.

-- An offender may receive only 2 video visits per week, this is counted against allotted visits.
+- An individual in custody may receive only 2 video visits per week, including individuals in restrictive housing, this is counted against allotted visits.

-- Visitors may only schedule one video visit per day.
+- Visits may only schedule one video visit per day.

 - All video visits must be schedule at least 7 days in advance.